 “Massacre of the Innocents” by Pieter Bruegel, the Elder, depicts the story from St Matthew’s Gospel when King Herod ordered the death of all children in Bethlehem under the age of two.
 Herod made this command after hearing from the wise men of the birth of Jesus.
-Bruegel re-imagined the scene into a 16th-century Netherlandish village, where the Flemish villagers are attacked by Spanish soldiers and German mercenaries.
+Bruegel re-imagined the scene into a 16th-century Netherlandish village, where Spanish soldiers and German mercenaries attack the Flemish villagers.
 This depiction served as a commentary on the occupying Spanish led troops in the prelude to the Dutch Revolt against Spanish rule, also known as the Eighty Years’ War.

-This is the only version by Bruegel, the Elder, many other versions are attributed to his son, Pieter Breughel the Younger, with different art historians listing as many as possibly 14 versions.
+This is the only version by Bruegel, the Elder, many other variants are attributed to his son, Pieter Breughel the Younger, with different art historians listing as many as possibly 14 versions.

 Pieter Bruegel (also Brueghel) the Elder (1525 – 1569) was the most significant artist of Dutch and Flemish Renaissance painting, a painter known for his landscapes and peasant scenes.
 He influenced the Dutch Golden Age painting with his innovative choices of subject matter, as one of the first generation of artists to grow up when religious subjects had ceased to be the dominant subject matter of painting.